-Providing advice to a basketball player charged with a drug tampering offence namely that the athlete tried to pass off another athletes name when providing a sample.
-The case reached the tribunal and the athlete was given a significant reduced sentence in light of his mitigation and early advice
+- UKAD v X- Providing advice to a basketball player charged with a drug tampering offence namely that the athlete tried to pass off another athletes name when providing a sample.
+The case reached the tribunal and the athlete was given a significant reduced sentence in light of his mitigation and early advice.

 Has a general criminal and regulatory practice, with an emphasis on the Western Circuit and London.
-He has a track record of acting in cases involving fraud, organised crime, serious sexual offences and murder.
+He has a track record of acting both for the prosecution and for the defence in cases involving fraud, organised crime, serious sexual offences and murder.
 His expertise also includes regulatory law with particular experience handling environmental law and health and safety matters.

 "A very client-friendly and expert criminal counsel."